MicrosoftDocs/windows-itpro-docs/windows/whats-new/windows-11-whats-new.md

   Users can manage some desktop features using **Settings** app > **System** > **Multitasking**.
 For more information on the end-user experience, see [Multiple desktops in Windows](https://support.microsoft.com/windows/multiple-desktops-in-windows-11-36f52e38-5b4a-557b-2ff9-e1a60c976434).

-## Use your same apps, improved
+## Use your same apps, and new apps, improved

-- Starting with Windows 11, users can download and install Android apps from the Microsoft Store.
-This feature is called the **Windows Subsystem for Android**, and allows users to use Android apps on their Windows devices, just like other apps installed from the Microsoft Store.
+- Starting with Windows 11, users can download and install **Android apps** from the Microsoft Store.
+This feature is called the **Windows Subsystem for Android**, and allows users to use Android apps on their Windows devices, similar to other apps installed from the Microsoft Store.

   Users open the Microsoft Store, install the **Amazon Appstore** app, and sign in with their Amazon account.
 When they sign in, they can search, download, and install Android apps.

-  For more information, see [Android apps on Windows 11](/windows/application-management/android-apps-subsystem-windows).
+  For more information, see [Windows Subsystem for Android developer information](/windows/android/wsa).

 - Your Windows 10 apps will also work on Windows 11. **[App Assure](https://www.microsoft.com/fasttrack/microsoft-365/app-assure)** is also available if there are some issues.